jotpowers/College-Grads/README.md

 * Brief introduction (this)
 * [Spending](spending.md) - Things you have to spend money on
 * [Saving](saving.md) - Order of how to save money
-* [Investing](investing.md) - Details of where your money could be in either Spending or Saving.
+* [Investing](investing.md) - Details of where your money could be put.
+This could be in either the "Spending" or "Saving" buckets.

 ## License